 Who Can Sue Under ERISA?

-By statute, there are only four parties who may sue under ERISA: plan participants, plan beneficiaries, the Secretary of Labor, and plan fiduciaries.
-However, most ERISA lawsuits are filed by an employee or former employee against their employer or insurance company.
+By statute, only four parties may sue under ERISA: plan participants, plan beneficiaries, the Secretary of Labor, and plan fiduciaries.
+Many ERISA lawsuits are filed by an employee/ former employee or a beneficiary of a group life insurance policy against their employer or insurance company.

 When Can You File a Lawsuit: ERISA Statute of Limitation

 ERISA does not provide a statute of limitations.
-Usually, the plan’s insurance policy has a provision that designates separate deadlines for filing administrative claims, appeals, as well as lawsuits.
+Usually, the plan’s insurance policy has a provision that designates separate deadlines for filing administrative ERISA claims, appeals, as well as litigation.
 Failing to file in time could leave you without any recourse.

-If your ERISA claim has been denied, please consult with an ERISA life insurance attorney to see what the limitations provision is.
-Generally, the plan can adopt any limitation period but a contractual limitations provision is enforceable as written so long as the limitations period is of reasonable length and there is no controlling statute to the contrary.
+If your ERISA claim has been denied, please consult an ERISA life insurance attorney to see the limitations provision.
+Generally, the plan can adopt any limitation period, but a contractual limitations provision is enforceable as written so long as the limitations period is of reasonable length and there is no controlling statute to the contrary.

-Our ERISA Attorneys Can Help File and Win A Lawsuit For You
+How Our ERISA Attorneys Can Help With Your Lawsuit

-It is important to consult with an experienced life insurance attorney if you consider filing a lawsuit or appealing a denied life insurance claim.
-If your ERISA claim has been denied, call our law firm at 888-510-2212 for a free consultation.
-We have successfully reversed many denied life insurance claims on appeal and will help you collect on your wrongfully denied claim fast.
+It is important to consult with an experienced life insurance attorney if you are considering filing an ERISA lawsuit or appealing a denied life insurance claim.
+If your ERISA claim has been denied, call our law firm at (888) 510-2212 for a free consultation.
+We have successfully reversed many denied ERISA life insurance claims on appeal and will help you collect the life insurance payout you are rightfully entitled to.

-Our lawyers work on a contingent fee basis – that means that you will pay attorney fees only if we win your case.
+Our lawyers work on a contingent fee basis, meaning you will pay attorney fees only if we win your case.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.

 Here are a few cases successfully handled by our ERISA lawyers: